nfriedly/sweetspot/readme.md

     heroku addons:open scheduler

 Set the cronjob to run the command `npm start` once per day.
-(Or perhaps more often if you're doing auction stuff.)
+(Or perhaps more often if appropriate.)

-Note: travis has a bug where they assume a web server even though we didn't declare

 If it doesn't seem to be working, run `heroku run bash` to open a shell on a new server instance.
 Then you can try running different commands and see what's going on.